Gesee-y/Cruise/README.md

 - **API-agnostic windowing**: Using a microkernel architecture, Cruise let you to manage windows and inputs in an unified interface, allowing you to change your windowing API in a breeze.

-- **Backend agnostic rendering**: Command buffer based renderer, an everything as resource philosophy, render graph with multi-pass, aliasing, fully backend-agnostic and entirely built with Cruise plugin system, making them opt-in.
+- **Backend agnostic rendering**: Command buffer based renderer, an everything as resource philosophy,

+- **Standar Plugins**: Cruise offers a set of default plugins like: render graph with multi-pass, aliasing, fully backend-agnostic.
+A SceneTree, SDL implementation of the abstraction,and more.

 - **Make your own structure**: Cruise doesn't enforce any architecture, build your game as you feel